Stadium Merdeka: Merdeka PNB 118

-In December 2009, it was announced that PNB would be building a hundred-floored skyscraper on the site between Stadium Merdeka and Stadium Negara.
+In December 2009, it was announced that PNB would be building a hundred-floored skyscraper on the site between Independence Stadium and Nation Stadium.
 The project was officially launched by the then Prime Minister Najib Razak in September 2016.
 Formerly named as the Warisan Merdeka, the project was estimated to be finished by 2021.
 The tower, when completed, would be the second tallest building in the world and tallest in Southeast Asia.
 The tower would include 83 levels of office space, 16 levels of luxury hotel, and the rest of the floors would be occupied observation deck, restaurants, sky lobby, podium and amenities.
 Besides that, the project would also include a shopping mall and residential areas.

-The tower was built on the Tunku Abdul Rahman Park (also known as Merdeka Park), which was built alongside the Stadium Merdeka.
+The tower was built on the Tunku Abdul Rahman Park (also known as Merdeka Park), which was built alongside the Independence Stadium.
 Such a move was criticized as the park was supposed to act as a heritage buffer zone.
 Plus, the park was also a recreation park for the residents in Kuala Lumpur for generations.
 The project might as well worsen the traffic congestion of that area.
 There was also concern that the schools nearby might be affected by the project and was forced to be relocated.